CloudLabs-Samples/EduLabs/Demo/azure/SentinelOne.md

 - Understand how policies control threat detection and mitigation
 - Identify and analyze threats detected by the agent

+## What is Sentinelone agent?
+Every endpoint, such as a desktop, laptop, server, or virtual environment, has a SentinelOne agent installed that works independently without the need for an internet connection.
+The agent monitors all processes in real time while residing at the kernel level.
+Our Dynamic Behavioral Tracking engine handles this process, which enables users to view precisely what transpired on an endpoint at each level of execution.
+Included in this are the following: origin, patient zero, processes and files, registry events, network connections, and forensic data.

 ## Step 1: Explore the SentinelOne Console

 1. On the SentinelOne Console login screen, enter the following username and password, then click Sign In: